Peter Lorre: Legacy and honours

 Lorre was inducted into the Grand Order of Water Rats, the world's oldest theatrical fraternity, in 1942.
 Lorre was honored with a star on the Hollywood Walk of Fame at 6619 Hollywood Boulevard in February 1960.

-Being Warner Bros. cartoonists' favorite characterization, Lorre was regularly caricatured in numerous Looney Tunes and Merrie Melodies animated film shorts, including Hollywood Steps Out (1941), Horton Hatches the Egg (1942), Hair-Raising Hare (1946), and many more through the 1940s and 1950s.
-Future caricatures of Lorre have persisted in film and television for decades afterwards, including live-action and animated bit characters in numerous films and television programs.
-Vocal impressions of Lorre have been used to create the voices of cartoon characters such as Morocco Mole on The Secret Squirrel Show in the 1960s, Ren Höek in The Ren & Stimpy Show in the 1990s, and Kamek the magician in The Super Mario Bros.
-Movie in 2023.

 Actor Eugene Weingand, who was unrelated to Lorre, attempted in 1963 to trade on his slight resemblance to the actor by changing his name to "Peter Lorie", but his petition was rejected by the courts.
 After Lorre's death, however, he referred to himself as "Peter Lorre Jr.", claiming to be Lorre's son.
 He obtained a few small acting roles as a result, including a brief uncredited appearance as a cab driver in Alfred Hitchcock's Torn Curtain (1966) starring Paul Newman and Julie Andrews.

 Filk songwriter Tom Smith (1988) wrote a tribute to Lorre's acting called "I Want to Be Peter Lorre", which was nominated for the "Best Tribute" Pegasus Award in 1992 and 2004, and which won the award for "Best Classic Filk Song" in 2006.

 Punk cabaret band The World/Inferno Friendship Society's 2007 album Addicted to Bad Ideas: Peter Lorre's Twentieth Century is a concept album written as a tribute to Lorre, focusing on the transition from Weimar Germany to the Third Reich, and Lorre's later career and death.
 The World/Inferno Friendship Society's lead singer Jack Terricloth describes Lorre as "a strangely charismatic, extremely creepy person, which I think most punk rockers can identify with ...
 It's the lure of the other.
 He's the underdog, the outsider."

+Characterizations and impressions

+Warner Bros. cartoonists' frequently used characterizations of Lorre.
+These regularly appeared in Looney Tunes and Merrie Melodies animated film shorts, including Hollywood Steps Out (1941), Horton Hatches the Egg (1942), Hair-Raising Hare (1946), and many more through the 1940s and 1950s.
+The Looney Tunes version of the character was featured in the films Looney Tunes: Back in Action (2003) and Coyote vs. Acme (2026); in the latter, he was officially given the name "Dr. Peter Lorre" after his inspiration.
+Caricatures of Lorre have persisted in film and television for decades, including live-action and animated bit characters in numerous films and television programs.
+Vocal impressions of Lorre have been used to create the voices of cartoon characters such as: Morocco Mole on The Secret Squirrel Show in the 1960s, Ren Höek in The Ren & Stimpy Show in the 1990s, Kamek the magician in The Super Mario Bros.
+Movie in 2023, and the voice of the General Mills Boo Berry ghost character in their monster-themed cereal campaign since 1973.